 On 14 July the UN Security Council (UNSC) adopted Resolution 2367, renewing the mandate of UNAMI until 31 July 2018.

-As anti-ISIL operations end, all relevant authorities should investigate and punish human rights abuses and actively prevent reprisals against Sunni civilians in areas recaptured from ISIL.
-The Iraqi government should take steps to disarm, demobilize and reintegrate members of the "Popular Mobilization Forces," and accelerate security sector reform.
+All relevant authorities must actively prevent reprisals against Sunni civilians in areas recaptured from ISIL.
+The Iraqi government should take steps to demobilize and reintegrate members of the Popular Mobilization Forces, and accelerate security sector reform.

-Last Updated: 15 January 2018
+Last Updated: 15 May 2018